Multi-Objective Hyperparameter Optimization in Machine Learning -- An Overview: Multi-objective optimization methods

 \paragraph{Tchebycheff approach} The \emph{weighted Tchebycheff problem} is formulated as:

 where $z^*_i = min_{\lambdab \in \LamS} c_i(\lambdab) \, for \, i = 1, \dots, m$ defines the (ideal) reference point.
-For every optimal solution $\lambdab^*$ there exists one combination of weights $\hat{\tau}$, so that $\lambdab^*$ is the optimal solution to the optimization problem~\ref{eq:weigthed_tchebycheff} defined through $\hat{\tau}$.
+For every optimal solution $\lambdab^*$ there exists one combination of weights $\hat{\alpha}$, so that $\lambdab^*$ is the optimal solution to the optimization problem~(\ref{eq:weigthed_tchebycheff}) defined through $\hat{\alpha}$.

 \paragraph{$\epsilon$-constraint approach} As outlined in Section~\ref{ssec:objectives_constraints}, in some instances it might be feasible to formulate one or more of the objectives as constraints.
-A MOO problem can also be reduced to a single scalar optimization problem by turning all but one objective constraints, as in the \emph{$\epsilon$-constraint method}: Given $m-1$ constants $(\epsilon_2,\dots, \epsilon_{m}) \in \mathbf{R}^{m-1}$,
+A MOO problem can also be reduced to a single scalar optimization problem by turning all but one objective into constraints, as in the \emph{$\epsilon$-constraint method}: Given $m-1$ constants $(\epsilon_2,\dots, \epsilon_{m}) \in \mathbf{R}^{m-1}$,

-However, much like parameters in the weighted sum method, constraints must be sensibly chosen, which can prove to be challenging \textit{a priori} and without sufficient domain knowledge.\\ \\ These techniques (e.g., weighted sum method, Tchebycheff method) are the same ones used in the MOEA/D Evolutionary Algorithm as outlined in Section~\ref{sssec:prominent_moeas} or the BO technique ParEGO as outlined in Section~\ref{sssec:mo-mbo}, where several scalar optimization problems are created in place of the multi-objective one.
+However, much like parameters in the weighted sum method, constraints must be sensibly chosen, which can prove to be challenging \textit{a priori} and without sufficient domain knowledge.\\ \\ These scalarization techniques are also used in the MOEA/D Evolutionary Algorithm as outlined in Section~\ref{sssec:prominent_moeas} or the BO technique ParEGO as outlined in Section~\ref{sssec:mo-mbo}, where several scalar optimization problems are created in place of the multi-objective one.

-\subsubsection{Random and grid search}
+\subsection{Random and grid search}

-Random and grid search are very basic and robust algorithms for single-objective HPO~\citep{bischl2021hyperparameter}.
+Random and grid search are simple baseline algorithms for single-objective HPO~\citep{bischl2021hyperparameter}.
 Random search is generally preferred, as it is an anytime algorithm and scales better in the case of low effective dimensionality of an HPO problem with low-impact parameters~\citep{bergstra2012random}; it often provides a surprisingly competitive baseline.
 Modifying random and grid search for MOO is trivial: as all points are independently spawned and evaluated, one simply returns all non-dominated solutions from the archive.
 Random and grid search can serve as reasonable baselines when introducing more sophisticated optimization methods - similar to the single-objective case.
 This procedure is adopted in a number of MOHPO works~\citep{parsa2020bayesian, schmucker2020multi_obj_multi_fid, iqbal2020flexibo}